The land you own and occupy as your home is your principal place of residence (PPR). It is exempt from land tax.

-Examples that may qualify for this exemption include adjoining land that contains a pool, tennis court or garden, provided that the adjoining land does not also contain a separate residence.
+Examples that may qualify for this exemption include adjoining land containing a pool, tennis court or garden, provided the adjoining land does not also contain a separate residence.

-Note: prior to the 2013 land tax assessment year, provided the land met the other requirements, this exemption was available where the adjoining land had a separate residence.
+Note: Before the 2013 land tax assessment year, provided the land met the other requirements, this exemption was available where the adjoining land had a separate residence.

 An additional PPR exemption is available where an individual owner or eligible trustee purchases new land to be used as a PPR but, as at 31 December of the year before the assessment year, has not yet moved out of their existing PPR.

 In these circumstances, both the new PPR and old PPR will be exempt from land tax for that assessment year.
-However, the owner or trustee cannot derive any income from the new PPR at any time when it is not occupied as their PPR.
+However, the owner or trustee cannot derive any income from the new PPR while it is not occupied as their PPR.